jaxlin12/MyLeetcodeSolutions/README.md

 [263.ugly-number.py](./263.ugly-number.py)|get all prime factors vs. testing only 2, 3, 5
-[268.missing-number.py](./268.missing-number.py)|XOR itself is its own inverse [278.first-bad-version.py](./278.first-bad-version.py)|N/A
+[268.missing-number.py](./268.missing-number.py)|XOR itself is its own inverse [278.first-bad-version.py](./278.first-bad-version.py)|N/A [283.move-zeroes.py](./283.move-zeroes.py)|Move all to front and fill with zeros at the end

 # Medium:
 #### count: